Key Takeaways

 If you're a state employee or teacher entitled to paid maternity leave:

 Know your rights.
 Understand what leave you're entitled to and how to request it.
-Your HR department should have policies in place.
+Your human-resources department should have policies in place.

 Request leave in writing.
 Document your leave request and keep copies of all communications.